 War and Peace, Leo Tolstoy.

-I started reading this one in spring from 17th of February, and finished it on the .
+I started reading this one in spring from 17th of February, and finished it on the 15th of April.
 The length and the amount of characters seems daunting at first, until you've read a few chapters.
 It has friendship, romance, huge battle scenes, philosophy, religion, and a lot more.
 What more could you want from an epic novel?
 I actually think Pierre Bezukhov is my favourite character in literature.

 No comments: